Rugby India

-Rugby India, also known as Indian Rugby Football Union is the governing body for sport of rugby union in India.
-It is situated at Marine lines, Mumbai in Maharashtra.

-It was founded in 1968 and became affiliated to the International Rugby Board now World Rugby in 1999.
+The Indian Rugby Football Union (IRFU), also known as Rugby India is the governing body for sport of rugby union in India.
+It is headquartered in Mumbai, Maharashtra.
+The federation was founded in 1998 and it became affiliated to World Rugby in 1999.

-Rugby India administers all India national teams such as India men's national rugby union team, India women's national rugby union team teams, India women's national rugby sevens team and India national rugby seven team.
-It also manage under-20 national teams for both sexes.
+Rugby India administers all India national teams: men's, women's, men's sevens and women's sevens.
+It also manages both U20 national teams.

 History

 Rugby Union in India dates back to a scratch match or two played in Kolkata and Madras during the visit of MS Galatea in 1871.
 The first recorded match was played on Christmas Day 1872, at CFC Ground in Kolkata, it was played between England and a combined team of Scotland, Ireland and Wales.

-In 1968 the India Rugby Football Union was founded and in 1999 the IFRU gained association from the International Rugby Board.
+In 1998 the India Rugby Football Union was founded and in 1999 the IFRU gained association from the International Rugby Board.

-In March 2019, former Sourh African player Naas Botha became coach of national team.
+In March 2019, former South African player Naas Botha became coach of national team.
 He accepted the job for short term.